Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The Riemann-Roch formula and transversality criteria

 \begin{thm}[Riemann-Roch formula] $\ind(D) = n\chi(\Sigma) + 2 c_1(E)$. \end{thm}

-We should emphasize, especially for readers who are more accustomed to algebraic geometry, that this is the \emph{real} index, i.e.~the difference between $\dim\ker D$ and $\dim \coker D$ as real vector spaces---these dimensions may indeed by odd in general since we'll be interested in cases where $D$ is not complex linear, but $\ind(D)$ will always be even, a nontrivial consequence of the fact that $D$ is always \emph{homotopic} to a complex linear operator.
+We should emphasize, especially for readers who are more accustomed to algebraic geometry, that this is the \emph{real} index, i.e.~the difference between $\dim\ker D$ and $\dim \coker D$ as real vector spaces---these dimensions may indeed by odd in general since we'll be interested in cases where $D$ is not complex-linear, but $\ind(D)$ will always be even, a nontrivial consequence of the fact that $D$ is always \emph{homotopic} to a complex-linear operator.
 We will later see cases (on punctured Riemann surfaces or surfaces with boundary) where $\ind(D)$ can also be odd.

 A complete proof of the Riemann-Roch formula may be found in \cite{McDuffSalamon:Jhol}*{Appendix~C} or, from a more classical perspective, any number of books on Riemann surfaces.
 Below we will explain a proof for the genus~$0$ case and give a heuristic argument to justify the rest.
 An important feature will be the following ``transversality'' criterion, which will also have many important applications in the study of $J$-holomorphic curves.
 It is a consequence of the identification $\ker D \equiv \coker D^*$, combined with the similarity principle (recall \S\ref{sec:similarity}).